S1mple: 2016

 After a short stint studying Chinese at a university, s1mple moved to Los Angeles, United States in early 2016 and joined Team Liquid.
 A Team Liquid player, Spencer "Hiko" Martin, was standing in for Flipsid3 at ESWC 2015, and he developed a friendly relationship with s1mple there.
 Team Liquid surprised at the first major, and reached the semifinals of MLG Major Championship: Columbus, before falling to the eventual champions, Luminosity Gaming.
+The game against Luminosity is widely regarded as both one of the greatest matches and one of the greatest chokes of professional counter strike as Team Liquid failed to close out 15-9 lead in map 1 Mirage, and 15-6 lead in map 2 Cache, losing the series 0-2.
+The semifinal also featured one of the most famous clip in CS:GO history, a jumping no scope collateral AWP shot from Coldzera.

 Despite this result at the game's biggest tournament, it wouldn't be long before s1mple would leave Team Liquid, citing homesickness.
 The next major of the year was approaching, and s1mple once again played for Team Liquid.
 During the semifinals at ESL One Cologne 2016, Valve Corporation added a graffiti on Cache commemorating s1mple's falling AWP play against fnatic.
 Thus, Team Liquid became the first North American team to reach a major final.
 They were stopped in the finals by the same Brazilian lineup of SK (formerly Luminosity Gaming).
 After leaving Team Liquid, he replaced Danylo "Zeus" Teslenko on Natus Vincere.
 With Na'Vi, s1mple won ESL One: New York 2016, and he was awarded the #4 placement in the HLTV top 20.